Mary Stuart O'Donnell: Family background

+Mary O'Donnell was born in London around late 1607.
+She was the only daughter of Irish nobleman Rory O'Donnell, 1st Earl of Tyrconnell, and his wife Bridget FitzGerald.
+Her paternal grandparents were Hugh McManus O'Donnell, the Gaelic Irish lord of Tyrconnell, and Scottish noblewoman Fiona "Iníon Dubh" MacDonald.
+Her maternal grandparents were Henry FitzGerald, 12th Earl of Kildare, and Frances Howard.

+Rory fought against the English Crown in the Nine Years' War.
+He surrendered in December 1602 and subsequently married Bridget.
+Their only son, Hugh Albert O'Donnell, Baron of Donegal, was born about October 1606.
+However, the terms of Rory's surrender led to financial difficulties and a reduced status, and according to reports, he began plotting a Catholic revolt against the Crown.
+By September 1607, British officials became aware of Rory's treasonous activities, and it is possible they intended to imprison or execute him.
+In response, Rory and his wartime ally Hugh O'Neill, Earl of Tyrone, abruptly fled from Ireland for continental Europe in what is known as the Flight of the Earls.
+He was joined by his extended family (including Hugh Albert) and retinue, Tyrone's family and various followers.
+When Bridget learned of her husband's departure, she was pregnant with Mary and expected to deliver in two weeks.
+As she was staying at her paternal grandmother's Maynooth estate at the time, far away from the point of departure in Rathmullan, she was left behind.
+Rory did not intend to abandon her, assuming she would reunite with him in Europe at a later time.

-MacGrath attempted to persuade Bridget to leave Ireland a few weeks after the flight, though she refused.
-Bridget's mother, Lady Kildare, had advised her to cooperate with the English.
-Bridget never saw her husband or son again; Rory died of a fever in 1608.
+A few weeks after the Flight, Rory's messenger Owen MacGrath attempted to persuade Bridget to leave Ireland and join her husband, but she refused.
+Bridget's mother Frances advised her to cooperate with the English.
+Bridget never saw her husband or son again.
+Arthur Chichester sent Bridget to London to defend herself.

 Early life

-Mary Stuart O'Donnell was born in London, England around 1607.
 As an infant, she was presented by Bridget at the English court with a personal appeal to King James VI and I. Bridget sufficiently roused the King with an emotional telling of her plight and financial troubles, and he granted Bridget a pension of £200 from Tyrconnell's escheated estates.
 He also gave the infant the name "Mary Stuart" after his mother the Queen of Scots, and placed her under royal protection.
 As the daughter of an earl, she was styled as 'Lady Mary'.

+Rory died in Rome of a fever in July 1608.

 In 1609, Bridget returned to her family's estates in Kildare.
 Mary was raised there by her mother as a Catholic.

 Mary's pension was decreased by £50 after her mother's second marriage (1619).